Its show - time! Make the most of your show home visit

 However, if you are serious about purchasing a new home at your chosen development, it might be worth considering a few tips to help you make the most of the visit and gaining that all important information you need to make a decision.

 We are your friends.
-Sales advisors are here to give you information not only about the show home but the rest of the development and the finer details of the property that you may miss from a quick whiz around by yourself.
+Sales Executives are here to give you information not only about the show home and the development but also information about the local area and the finer details of the property that you may miss from a quick whiz around by yourself.
 Antler Homes use a unique design on their door frames and skirting boards bespoke specifically for Antler homes, as well as the wood work on every oak bannister, ensuring every detail is finished to the highest of quality.

 Compromise.
 Think about exactly what you are looking for in terms of space and room numbers, driveway or perhaps a garden.
 Are you willing to compromise on any of your requirements?
 Try to evaluate the space and think about how you could use the rooms to suit you and your lifestyle.
 Could a bedroom be used as a home gym or office?
 How about turning a snug into a cinema room?